Edsdover/site_use_tracking/README.md

 # BrowerStack Tracker App

 ### Purpose:
-To track the use of our Browserstack accounts to assist our team members.
+To track the use of accounts to assist team members.

 ### Setup:
 This is a static javascript app that requires no framework or setup.
 Simply open the index.html in your browser.